Geoff Chappell, Software Analyst

 The ProfileHandle argument is a handle to an executive profile object, such as created by NtCreateProfile or NtCreateProfileEx.

 The function returns STATUS_SUCCESS if successful, else a negative error code.

 The NtStartProfile function and its alias ZwStartProfile are exported by name from NTDLL in version 3.10 and higher.
 In kernel mode, where ZwStartProfile is a stub and NtStartProfile is the implementation, neither is exported.

 Neither NtStartProfile nor its alias is documented.
-As ZwStartProfile, it is declared in the ZWAPI.H file in the Windows Driver Kit (WDK) for Windows 10.
+As ZwStartProfile, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.